dvanderelst/GradStats/02 Data Wrangling/3-Cleaning-Data.md

     ## [1] "NC - Winston-Salem"

+The problem seems to be that these rows contain values with more than one `-`.
 Let’s look at an example of the results.

 ``` r
 test$state[710]